Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 ```
 ~~~

-The standard usage of a raw string is:
+The standard usage of a multiline string is:

 ~~~
 ```